joewalp/Jugglebot/environments/README.md

 tasks and a Dockerfile perform the bulk of the provisioning.

 Both environments have the ROS2 Desktop and the ROS development tools installed.
-The Ubuntu 20.04 Docker environment runs ROS2 foxy, and the Ubuntu WSL2 environment runs the version of ROS2 that has tier 1 support for that Ubuntu release.
+The Ubuntu 20.04 Docker environment runs ROS2 Foxy, and the Ubuntu WSL2 environment runs the version of ROS2 that has tier 1 support for that Ubuntu release.
 If you want to run the same version of ROS2 as Prod runs, you should install Ubuntu-20.04 for WSL despite that Ubuntu LTS release being relatively old.